 Other successes from our partnership include expanding the Practice Quality Improvement (PQI) and Co-Management programs, both of which are overseen by the Office.
 PQI provides training to primary care physicians to enhance the care and services that are provided to children.
 The program now has 24 data-driven projects, such as identifying children with autism and other developmental or behavioral concerns; and implementing best practices in managing asthma.
 Co-Management expands the capacity of primary care providers to address more than 30 high-volume, low-acuity conditions, such as headaches and obesity, rather than referring such cases for subspecialist care.

 In the past, relationships between healthcare providers and payers were far from harmonious.
 We are thankful times have changed.
 The results of our partnership demonstrate the value of working together.
 We hope to serve as an example for other hospitals and insurers to follow.
-We have learned through our partnership that we can accomplish so much more together to improve the health of vulnerable populations than we ever could as individual organizations.
+We have learned through our partnership that we can accomplish so much more together to improve clinical care delivery and the health of vulnerable populations than we ever could as individual organizations.

 Paul H. Dworkin, MD is the executive vice president for community child health at Connecticut Children’s, the director of Connecticut Children’s Office for Community Child Health and the founding director of the Help Me Grow® National Center.
 Dr. Dworkin is also a professor of pediatrics at UConn School of Medicine.

 Donna L. O’Shea, MD is the national senior medical director of population health management at UnitedHealthcare.
 Dr. O’Shea is also a member of Connecticut Children’s Office for Community Child Health’s Advisory Board.

 To sign up to receive E-Updates from Connecticut Children’s Office for Community Child Health, click here.